 From Canggu it takes roughly 1 hour and 30 minutes depending on traffic.
 As you start to approach the beach, follow the signs that lead you to the carpark.
 From the carpark it’s a 10 minute walk down a few stairs.

 There are plenty of popular areas to stay in Bali.
 For people looking for a base or villa to rent for a while, Canggu is the perfect spot with cafes and restaurants right near the beach.
 If you’re on holiday for a short amount of time and looking for a hotel, then Kuta or Seminyak is great for clubs, bars and cheap shopping.
 While in Bali we stayed at Riyuri Guesthouse in Canggu.
 They have beautiful rooms in a great location so we definitely recommend checking them out!

 There is no entrance fee to Bingin Beach, however you will have to pay 5K IDR for parking.
 The restaurants along the beach vary in price from warungs to more expensive seafood BBQ’s.
 For a Coca Cola from one of the restaurants, it cost 15K IDR.

 What to expect

-Bingin Beach is a gorgeous, quiet beach, while still being surrounded by gorgeous villas.
-This spot isn’t the most popular for swimming compared to the other Uluwatu beaches.
+Bingin Beach is a gorgeous, quiet beach, while still having plenty of villas nearby.
+This spot isn’t the most popular for swimming in comparison to the other Uluwatu beaches.
 Swimming at Bingin Beach is a bit tricky due to all the coral and rocks along the ocean floor, although if you watch your step it’s still perfect to quickly cool off in the water.